Get Email Updates

 I often feel that my emotions are running my life.
 When it comes to happiness, joy, peace and love, that's fine by me; but when it's fear, sadness, anxiety, loneliness or depression, that's not so good.
 We like to think that we're in conscious control of our lives all the time, but the reality is that everything we do is driven by an emotion of one sort or another.
 We're constantly either seeking the pleasant emotions or avoiding the unpleasant ones.
 Our emotions exist in our subconscious, so we often aren't consciously aware of them until they pop up strongly enough to interrupt what we're doing and make their presence felt.
 But they still play their role whether we acknowledge it or not; and if we ignore them, they just get louder and stronger until we start paying attention.

-Our society places a premium analytical thinking and often … Continue reading…
+Our society places a premium analytical thinking and often downplays the … Continue reading…

 Do you ever get the feeling that you're the only one on the planet with feelings?
 Does it sometimes seem as though your life is at the mercy of your moods?
 Does everyone around you seem to be cruising along just fine with their emotional barrier up, making it difficult for you to connect with them, and leaving you feeling like there's something wrong with you?
 Do you feel out of place because you're a man, and men aren't supposed to have feelings; or do you feel that because you're a woman with feelings, you're playing second fiddle to the cold, hard men that rule the planet?